k4therin2/coffeerent/about.md

 permalink: /about/
 ---

-Coffee.Rent is a blog about coffee.
+Coffee.Rent is high-quality, gourmet coffeeshop.
+Each month, we provide our loyal customers with a different type of coffee- be that a different roast, bean, or preparation method.

+Our coffee is single-source and organic.